Growth of quasiconvex subgroups: Examples and open problems

 Here, the first inequality comes from the density of the $H_k$--orbit of $b$ in $\widetilde A_k$, and the second inequality is by \reflem{TreeGrowth}.
 Therefore,

 hence $\lambda_{H_k}(\Upsilon)$ converges to $ 3$ as $k \to\infty$. \end{proof}

-We remark that the proof of \refthm{NonUniform} is entirely elementary, and needs none of the tools used in the earlier sections.
-The primary reason is that counting vertices is easier in trees than in general Cayley graphs.
+The proof of \refthm{NonUniform} is elementary, and needs none of the tools used in the earlier sections, as counting vertices is easier in trees than in general Cayley graphs. \refthm{NonUniform} has been generalized in \cite{LiWise2017} to assert that if $X$ is a compact special cube complex, then there is a sequence of infinite index quasiconvex subgroups of $\pi_1X$ whose growth rates converge to the growth rate of $\pi_1X$.

-\begin{prob} Does an analogue of \refthm{NonUniform} hold for every non-elementary (relatively) hyperbolic group $G$?
-Can the subgroups $H_k$ whose growth rates converge to $\lambda_G$ be chosen to be free?
-We remark that Yang proved there are quotients of $G$ whose growth rates converge to $\lambda_G$ \cite{Yang:PS}. \end{prob}